raduom/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 data ConfigOption =
     -- | Severity level for filtering (default is WarningF) CoSeverity SeverityF
-    -- | Detail level of message representation (Default is DRegular)
+    -- | Detail level of message representation (Default is DNormal)
   | CoDetail DetailLevel
   -- | To which backend to pass
   -- Default is [EKGBackend, Forwarder, Stdout HumanFormatColoured]